-The Institute for Medical Informatics performs research in biomedicine and informatics to develop and establish new methods for diagnosis and prognostication, and applies these methods to large clinical series in collaboration with the clinical departments and department of Pathology.
+The Institute for Cancer Genetics and Informatics performs research in biomedicine and informatics to develop and establish new methods for diagnosis and prognostication, and applies these methods to large clinical series in collaboration with the clinical departments and Department of Pathology.
 Successful trials are then made applicable and offered as routine clinical practise, preferably established and performed by us.

 ICGI focuses on translational research by establishing new knowledge in the laboratory and then taking it to the clinic.
 This strategy requires an interdisciplinary approach, and a close integration between scientists, technologists and clinicians.
 Our basic research strategy is to focus on nucleomics, our innovation strategy is focused on microscopy based image analysis, and our overall goal is to enable better cancer treatment through new methods for improved diagnosis and prognosis of cancer.